This is the multi-page printable view of this section. Click here to print.

 Reference

-1. All Services > Storage > File Storage Click the menu.
+1. Click the All Services > Storage > File Storage menu.
 Navigate to the Service Home page of File Storage.

-4. Disk Backup Click the page.
+4. Click the Disk Backup page.

-6. Backup frequency: select from 1 hour, daily, weekly, monthly.
-Create snapshots at the next interval. * Daily: Daily 23:59:00 * Every week: Every Sunday 23:59:00 * Monthly: Monthly 1st 23:59:00
+6. Select Backup frequency from 1 hour, daily, weekly, or monthly.
+Snapshots will be created at the selected interval. * Daily: 23:59:00 * Weekly: Every Sunday 23:59:00 * Monthly: 1st day of each month 23:59:00

 Reference